-Solo appearances include the Britten Serenade for Tenor, Horn & Strings with the RSO and Messiaen’s Des Canyons aux Ètoiles at Juilliard.
+Solo appearances include the Britten Serenade for Tenor, Horn & Strings with the RSO, Messiaen’s Des Canyons aux Ètoiles at Juilliard, and Schumann Konzertstück for Four Horns with the Richmond Philharmonic.
 When he performed Glière’s Horn Concerto as a member of the New World Symphony, the South Florida Classical Review wrote, “The accuracy of James Ferree’s playing stood out...and [James] displayed a mastery of the instrument that allowed him to paint all the moods...golden sounds.”

-James resides in Richmond with his two cats, who do not like the horn but do like eating bugs.
-When not performing, he enjoys a good game of baseball or disc golf, reading a book over coffee, and participating at his church.
+James lives with his wife, conductor Chia-Hsuan Lin, and their cats, Monk and Lana, who are perhaps the two fiercest critics of his horn playing.
+When not performing, James enjoys a good game of baseball or disc golf, reading a book over coffee, and participating at his church.